Addressing Election Anxiety

 Politics’ Greatest Impact on Markets is on the Sector, Industry, and Sub-Industry Levels due to Policy Changes

 Significant policy changes typically require one party to control both branches of government, potentially leading to targeted reforms affecting specific sectors.
-The following are some of the critical policy issues with high importance to market segments typically seen throughout the nomination process:
+Figure 5 describes some of the critical policy issues with high importance to market segments typically seen throughout the nomination process:

 Each election has different key issues and priorities for the candidates and parties involved.
 Identifying those key issues and tracking the associated stocks' performance can provide unique insight into election outcomes.
 Traditionally, we observe outperformance from the winning parties’ constituents in the months leading up to the election and the immediate month post-election.